Background pattern

 • Thiabendazole (treatment of fungi),

-• Propranolol (treatment of hypertension or high blood pressure),
+• Propranolol (treatment of high blood pressure),

 • Mexiletine (treatment of heart problems),